minji-mia/Hotdealbot/README.md

 # Hotdealbot

-Users can search to share photos of the best local deals that they discover around their location.
+Users can easily get hot deals information from slickdeals.

 ## Getting Started

 The following instructions will help you get you running this software.